-After 15 years in this business, I still hear the same debates and chestnuts that I heard when I started in the late 90s
+After 20 years in the sales commission business, I still hear the same debates and chestnuts that I heard when I started in the late 90s

 “Cash is king.”
 “No!
 Noncash incentives are much better motivators”.
 “But people prefer cash to gift cards,” “people aren’t motivated by money” etc.

 I believe this is a phony war and that sales organizations need to focus their energy on business alignment and properly integrating non-cash incentives & recognition programs into their sales incentive compensation strategies.

 BOTH reward types should be used to drive a variety of sales, behavioral and people-orientated outcomes.

 There are tonnes of articles on the web on the pros and cons of both reward types.
 But the fundamental way of thinking about cash + non-cash is to be clear simply about how you define the purpose of the two core components of your sales program:

 Incentive compensation is the “pay for performance” piece.
 This is a CASH strategy.
 Instead of paying someone a fixed salary – a portion is “at-risk” The at-risk amount is managed by the “sales compensation plan” (aka pay plan, aka commission plan, aka SIP).

 The purpose of your comp plan is to tie remuneration to sales performance fundamentally.
 Any attempts to use non-cash as a “top-up” in this area are misguided and inefficient.

 “RAR” is the noncash piece, and it should be used to complement the incentive compensation plan.